• Recipes Index

 • Contact

-October 19, 2020 5 Comments
+October 19, 2020 40 Comments

 Easy French Bread

-a loaf of french bread on a cookie sheet covered with a silpat silicone baking sheet.
 Making this Easy French Bread will leave you feeling like a professional baker.
 The recipe couldn’t be easier to mix up.
 NO-MIXER needed for this one, and it uses simple pantry staple ingredients.
 The results rival any bakery French bread loaf out there.
 If you’re new to baking bread, this recipe is the perfect place to start.
-This Perfect Artisian Bread is also great for beginning bread makers and has been a reader favorite for years!
+This recipe isn’t only good for French bread, it’s good for rolls, pizza dough, and more.

-Pandemic or not you’ll love making this Easy French Bread for your friends and family.
+Pandemic or not, you’ll love making this Easy French Bread for your friends and family.
 It’s a recipe you will turn to again and again.
 The recipe makes two loaves.
 You can eat one and share the other, or you can put the second one in the freezer to use on another day.
-This bread is perfect to eat along side a big bowl of your favorite soup.
+This bread is perfect to eat alongside a big bowl of your favorite soup.

 • Chicken and Mushroom Wild Rice Soup